stillwater-sc/dfa-documentation/content/introduction/index.md

 # Introduction to Domain Flow Algorithms

 Domain Flow algorithms are parallel algorithms that incorporate the constraints of space and time.
-By honoring the delay that is inherent to exchanging information between two physically separate computation or storage sites, domain flow algorithms can improve energy efficiency compared to sequential execution models represented by multi-core CPUs and many-core GPUs.
+By honoring the delay that is inherent to exchanging information between two spatially separate computation or storage sites, domain flow algorithms can improve performance and energy efficiency compared to sequential programming models that depend on (globally addressable) random access memory.

-Low-latency, energy-efficient computation is particularly important for the emerging application class of autonomous intelligent systems.
+High-performance, low-latency, energy-efficient computation is particularly important for the emerging application class of autonomous intelligent systems.